Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script which copies all HTML files from the current working directory to the parent of the working directory
+script which moves all files beginning with an uppercase letter to a directory